Pointe Shoe Room, Photo Kate Longley

-To support our company of around 70 dancers, The Australian Ballet employs over a hundred people in other departments, including company management, marketing, publicity, music, healthcare, production, technical (taking in stage management), as well as teachers and coaches of dancing.
+To support our company of around 70 dancers, The Australian Ballet employs over a hundred people in other departments including company management, marketing, publicity, music, healthcare, production and technical, as well as dance teachers and coaches.

 Dancers can only perform at their best when they are fit and injury free, and our full-time medical team makes sure dancers stay that way.
 The team is made up of physiotherapists, masseurs, a general practitioner, sports doctors, surgeons, a rehabilitation facilitator, pilates instructors and consultant dieticians and psychology counsellors.
 Company dancers are encouraged to visit the physiotherapist at the first sign of pain or muscle cramps so the problem can be treated before it becomes an injury.
 Massage is an excellent way to relieve tired and overused muscles.
 If a dancer does suffer an injury their recovery is closely monitored before they re-commence dancing.
 Our physiotherapist and rehabilitation facilitator will create a special program of exercises to prepare the dancer for return to daily class, rehearsal and performance.
-The Australian Ballet gives approximately 200 performances each year and our tours around Australia as well as overseas.
+The Australian Ballet gives approximately 200 performances each year both locally and internationally.
 Physiotherapists and masseurs travel with the dancers so they can receive medical treatment around the clock all year long.

 The costumes you see on stage are manufactured by the extremely talented production department at the Australian Ballet Centre in Melbourne.
 Costumes are responsible for the 'look' of the ballet, setting the period of the work and establishing the mood of the choreography.
 Once the choreographer and the artistic director approve the costume designs, the purchasing coordinator searches for the most suitable materials.
 The head costumier then begins by making a sample costume in calico before the actual costumes are cut and sewn.
 It's a process that can take months – Graeme Murphy's Swan Lake required a total of 280 costumes, and each of those costumes took approximately 40 hours to construct, not including the time it takes to make the accompanying headdresses and jewellery.